 Many people have many things to say about land acknowledgements.
 Here are some additional readings to show the wide range of thinking:

-We've started a Land Acknowledgements Series where artists and companies share their land acknowledgement and the process behind them in the hopes of generating conversation, listening and learning together.
+We've started a Land Acknowledgement Video Series where artists and companies share their land acknowledgement and the process behind them in the hopes of generating conversation, listening and learning together.

 We encourage you to share with us too!
 Send us:

 1. Footage/a recording of your land acknowledgment

 to contributions @ generatorto .com to join in sharing, listening and learning from the community!